Hector2024/ops-reading-notes/reading5.md

 2. Explain the terms “shell”, “terminal”, “cli”, and “command prompt”.
 Why are these still used today, when we have graphical interfaces?

 - "shell", "terminal", and "command prompt" mean the same thing.
 It is a text interface to the computer.
-- They are used for the power, flexibility, speed and efficiency the the command prompt allows for.
+- They are used for the power, flexibility, speed and efficiency the the command prompt allows for and not everything has a GUI.

 3. What are the commands to change directories, list the file’s contents and rename/move files?